-25.7.3 Second Mortgages
+25.8.3 Second Mortgages

 Subject to funding availability, HABC may offer non-cash, non-interest bearing second mortgages to eligible homebuyers up to 25% of the after-rehab appraised value of the property, which may be increased to up to 50% on a case-by-case basis or in extenuating circumstances as long as HABC funding is available to support such mortgages.
-HABC second mortgage assistance may be made only after eligible homebuyers have obtained a first mortgage commitment to the fullest extent that their incomes allow.
-If the participating family can afford a first mortgage for the full appraised value of the property, no second mortgage will be provided.
+HABC second mortgage assistance may be made only after eligible homebuyers have obtained a first mortgage commitment to the fullest extent that income will allow and which must be for at least 75% of the sale price- If the participating family can afford a first mortgage for the full appraised value of the property, no second mortgage will be provided.